 Demonstration of Proficiency in Identification of the Most Common Lake Plants

-Individuals who will conduct plant identifications as part of a LVI sampling team shall take and pass annually the DEP test of the most common lake plants for LVI.
+Individuals who will conduct plant identifications as part of a LVI sampling team shall take and pass biennially the DEP test of the most common lake plants for LVI.

 A passing score for the DEP test of the most common lake plants is 90% correct answers.